Can I make French toast ahead of time?

 What kinds of bread are good for french toast?

 Brioche and challah are excellent choices but be aware that the butteriness of the bread will take this breakfast right over the top.
 Slices of baguette would be incredible, because of its structure (it won’t fall apart) and it’s not too sweet.
-Actually, anything with a bit of a dense crumb and a slid crust will work well here.
+Actually, anything with a bit of a dense crumb and a solid crust will work well here.

 French Toast | Pain Perdu